7 Excellent Examples of Recruitment Marketing

-Get the inside scoop on the entire campaign and success in this case study.
+Get the inside scoop on this entire campaign and its success in this case study.

 Not all organizations have the ability to fill one position at a time.
-Some have high-volume hiring needs that have to meet three key TA metrics: quality, volume, and speed of hire.
+Some require high-volume hiring that aims to improve three key TA metrics: quality, volume, and speed of hire.